PriyaGandhi311/Data-Visualization/README.md

 # task-for-synapse
-started exploring ML with this interview for synapse.
+Started exploring ML with this interview for synapse.
 Just a beginner, exploring different things.
 In this last week I learnt pandas, matplotlib, seaborn and tried to implement in data_visu.py file.